John-Danielsson/John-Danielsson/README.md

 ## CONNECT WITH ME

-johnaugustd at gmail dot com
+johnaugustd at gmail dot com (it's written this way for protection against bots)

 [LinkedIn](https://www.linkedin.com/in/johndanielsson/)